monkin/glissade/examples/shape-animation/README.md

-# `InertialValue` Shape Animation Example
+# `Inertial` Shape Animation Example

-This example demonstrates how to use the `InertialValue` to smoothly animate a set of parameters over time.
+This example demonstrates how to use the `Inertial` to smoothly animate a set of parameters over time.

 The shape can change its size, position, and color even when the previous animation is still in progress.